14 basic cuts of vegetables with sizes

 Use: Salads, sautee preparation

-Size of Parmentier cut: approximately 1/2 inches (13 mm)
+Size of Parmentier cut: approximately 1/2 inch (13 mm)

 Read more about Parmentier cut